darlanmendonca/minimalist/CONTRIBUTING.md

 ### Demo

-You can see all of our components here in our site [minimalist/components](http://reservafacil.github.io/minimalist) ~~not available yet, working in that~~.
+You can see all components in our site [minimalist/components](http://reservafacil.github.io/minimalist) ~~not available yet, working on it~~.

 ### Usage